tschoffelen/tschoffelen/content/renting-in-london/index.md

 - Rent prices are often listed per week, instead of per calendar month.
 To get the monthly price, you multiply by 52, then divide by 12.
 - A letting agency will usually ask you to place a bid.
 It’s common to outbid the listing price.
 - UK letting contracts usually have a finite duration.
 12 or 24 month contracts are pretty standard.
 If you need to negotiate on price, you could try going for a lower price but a longer contract (e.g. 36 months).
 If a contract is longer than 24 months, it’s pretty usual to build in a break clause after 24 months, where both the tenant and landlord have the ability to get out of the agreement if they wish to.
-- The market moves very fast.
-If you see something you like, immediately call the agency to schedule a viewing!
+- The market moves fast.
+If you see something you like, immediately call the agency to schedule a viewing.